quicwg/base-drafts/draft-ietf-quic-tls.md

 QUIC requires that the cryptographic handshake provide authenticated protocol negotiation.
 TLS uses Application Layer Protocol Negotiation (ALPN)
 {{!RFC7301}} to select an application protocol.
-Clients and servers MUST use ALPN to negotiate an application protocol, unless another mechanism is used for agreeing on an application protocol.
+Unless another mechanism is used for agreeing on an application protocol, endpoints MUST use ALPN for this purpose.

 An application-layer protocol MAY restrict the QUIC versions that it can operate over.
 Servers MUST select an application protocol compatible with the QUIC